Product Discovery: Start a Little Slower, Ship Much Faster

 Where Platforms Get Hurt

-We often see the same pattern: a lean first version of a platform or custom web application works fine.
+Product discovery is the step most teams skip—and most teams regret skipping.
+A lean first version of a platform or custom web application works fine.
 Then real life shows up.

 • A client asks for subscriptions instead of one-off payments.